GD X Taeyang

-GD X Taeyang (also known as GDYB) is a South Korean duo from YG Entertainment, consisting of G-Dragon and Taeyang from Big Bang.
+GD X Taeyang (also known as GDYB) are a South Korean duo from YG Entertainment, consisting of G-Dragon and Taeyang from Big Bang.
 After several years of appearing on each other's solo materials, the duo officially released the single "Good Boy" in 2014, which went on to top Billboards World Digital Songs chart and sold over a million digital units in South Korea.